chill-dude-tyler/Orbit/README.md

 **A screen-time and focus companion built for students, not against them.**

-Orbit helps students aged 6–25 build healthier digital habits without feeling policed.
+Orbit helps students aged 11–25 build healthier digital habits without feeling policed.
 Instead of acting as a blunt blocker, it pairs smart scroll-time limits with real productivity tools — so students actually want to use it, not just tolerate it.

-Built for **Spark '26**, hosted by Royal College's Prefects' Council.

 ---